 Those two experiences forced me to think about how I actually consumed and processed knowledge, how I made decisions, and how I actually thought.
 I started mapping them, analysing them, and fixing them.
 I started seeing my blind spots much more clearly, and I learnt more in that year than in any other I can remember.

-The last catalyst was that my wife and I had a wonderful baby daughter, and I started wondering how I could save her some of those 30 years of trial and error.
+The last catalyst was welcoming a wonderful baby daughter, and wondering how I could save her some of those 30 years of trial and error.
 I still don’t think I know much - or at least nowhere close enough of what I would want to know - but I understand much better how to learn and apply what truly matters.

 I am building this knowledge base in Roam Research, the most disruptive knowledge product created since the Internet.